Serpukhov

-Serpukhov is the center of the Serpukhov metropolitan area with a population of more than 260,000 inhabitants.
+Serpukhov is at the centre of the Serpukhov Urban District which in turn lies at the heart of the Serpukhov metropolitan area with a population of more than 260,000 inhabitants.

 In the 14th and early 15th centuries, Serpukhov was the capital of the principality.
 It was allocated to an independent administrative and economic unit with direct subordination to the executive committee of the regional council on September 14, 1939.
-Now a city of regional subordination, it is part of the municipal education of the city district of Serpukhov.
+Now a city of regional subordination, it is part of the municipality of the city district of Serpukhov.

-In the modern era, Serpukhov has become a local industrial center with textile, mechanical engineering, furniture, and paper-producing industries.
-The SeAZ factory produces the Lada Oka microcar since the 1980s.
+In the modern era, Serpukhov became a local industrial center with textile, mechanical engineering, furniture, and paper-producing industries.
+The SeAZ factory produced the Lada Oka microcar since the 1980s.
 The Prioksko-Terrasny Nature Reserve sprawls within 12 km from the city.
 By a resolution of the Moscow Regional Duma of April 28, 2016, the city was awarded the honorary title "The Inhabited Point of Military Valor".